September 4, 2021

 What’s Left of Qualified Immunity in California?

-But by removing peace officers from the protections of Government Code section 821.6, SB 2 reduces the state qualified immunity defense for peace officers to situations covered by other statutes that may apply depending on the circumstances of a specific case.
+But by removing peace officers from the protections of Government Code section 821.6, SB 2 reduces state immunity defenses for peace officers to situations covered by other statutes that may apply depending on the circumstances of a specific case.
 Immunity from state court lawsuits likely will not be available to probation peace officers in most situations.

-SB 2 preserves current provisions on indemnification of employees and former employees of public entities, meaning a county still can be required to pay a judgment levied by a court or jury against a peace officer in a civil rights lawsuit.
+“Indemnification” in litigation against public entities is a legal concept requiring the employer to take on the liability of the employee.
+SB 2 preserves current provisions on indemnification of employees and former employees of public entities, meaning a county still can be required to pay a judgment levied by a court or jury against a probation eace officer in a civil rights lawsuit.
 The same statutes still allow peace officers to sue public entities to recover the costs of defending a suit.

 SB 2 Likely to Increase State Civil Rights Litigation